FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 List of allergens user has signed up to.

+### node.field_alert_send

+Boolean field to trigger sending a node (news or consultation) to notify sending queue.

+### node.field_alert_send_timestamp

+Date field to store if node (news or consultation) was sent to sending queue.

 ## What happens when new alert is created?

+News and Consultation content type items behave similarly when editor selects the `field_alert_send` checkbox on node edit form.

-* First it is queued for processing.
+* First node is queued for processing.
-* Then during cron run the alert will be cached to every user who has signed up for particular allergen(s).
+* Then during cron run the alert will be cached to every user who has signed up for particular terms.
 * During send-out event all cached notifications are sent out and user cache emptied.

 ## Cron